Niacinamide is always the odd one out, isn’t it? You’ve already got your skincare routine down to a T:

 Told you, it did everything!
 No matter what your skin type is, it’s a must for everyone:

-- Dry skin: it helps keep it soft and hydrated
+- Dry skin: It helps keep it soft and hydrated.

-- Oily skin: it helps shrink large pores and heal pimples faster
+- Oily skin: It helps shrink large pores and heal pimples faster.

-- Sensitive skin: it helps soothe redness and irritations
+- Sensitive skin: It helps soothe redness and irritations.

-- Mature, sun-damaged skin: it helps lighten dark spots and keep wrinkles at bay
+- Mature, sun-damaged skin: It helps lighten dark spots and keep wrinkles at bay.

 Paula’s Choice 10% Niacinamide Booster contains a generous 10% dose.
 That’s more than enough to do the job.

+Wait, what?!
+I thought you couldn’t use vitamin C and niacinamide together?!
 That’s a myth.
 Phew!
 I’ve written all about why it’s totally ok to use these two vitamins together.
 The only exception?
 If you’re one of the few people who gets a red flush when you use this combo together, don’t go there.

+Paula’s Choice 10% Niacinamide Booster uses ascorbyl glucoside, a derivative of vitamin C that fights free radicals (the little culprits that give you wrinkles) and reduces dark spots.
 FYI, ascorbyl glucoside is less effective than L-ascorbic acid (the pure form of vitamin C).
 But it’s more stable (read: doesn’t go bad within a month) and less irritating.
 A good trade off, if you ask me.